 For claimants with physical conditions, exertional limitations are the foundation of their RFC.
-Social Security uses your exertional limitations to decide what types of physically demanding jobs you can do.
-The SSA classifies all jobs according to the following five exertional levels:
+The Social Security Administration (SSA) uses your exertional limitations to decide what types of physically demanding jobs you can do.
+The agency classifies all jobs according to the following five exertional levels:

 Non-exertional limitations can be caused by physical symptoms, such as carpal tunnel syndrome, or as a result of mental disorders, like anxiety or depression.